 Electrical & Water hook up camping with pens.
 Photo by Karen Boone.

-You can pay in advance through PayPal and have your site reserved or you can pay when you get there by placing your payment in the honor box.
+You can pay in advance through PayPal and have your site reserved or you can pay when you get there.

 Hours: The Ranch is open 24/7

-Sets of two side by side 10x10 pipe stalls are located through out the Equestrian Center East Unit, primitive camping.
+Sets of two side by side 10×10 pipe stalls are located through out the Equestrian Center East Unit (site 24).

 Cowboy Cabin

-Trail Markers: Ona has shared that the trail markers have been improved.
-The trails are color coded with different color painted rocks and some posts with colored arrows as well.
+Trail Markers: Trail markers have been improved and it is much easier to stay on trail on the East side.
+The trails are color coded with different color painted rocks and some posts with colored strips or arrows as well.

 This section of the red trail is unusual compared to the rest of the terrain.
 A great road to get in a long trot or gallop.